2017 Florida Building Code – Existing Building, Sixth Edition

 Flashings shall be reconstructed in accordance with approved manufacturer’s installation instructions.
 Metal flashing to which bituminous materials are to be adhered shall be primed prior to installation (High Velocity Hurricane Zones shall comply with Sections 1512 through 1525 of the Florida Building Code, Building).

-When a roof covering on an existing site built single-family residential structure is removed and replaced, the following procedures shall be permitted to be performed the roofing contractor:
+When a roof covering on an existing site built single-family residential structure is removed and replaced, the following procedures shall be permitted to be performed by the roofing contractor:

 (a)Roof-decking attachment shall be as required by Section 706.7.1.

 (b)A secondary water barrier shall be provided as required by Section 706.7.2.

 Exception: Single-family residential structures permitted subject to the Florida Building Code are not required to comply with this section.

 706.7.1 Roof decking attachment for site-built singlefamily residential structures.